goodandco/obsidian-project-flow/README.md

-# Automator (Obsidian Plugin)
+# ProjectFlow (Obsidian Plugin)

-Automator helps you quickly create a well-structured project workspace inside your Obsidian vault.
+ProjectFlow helps you quickly create a well-structured project workspace inside your Obsidian vault.
 It asks for a few details (project name, tag, parent, dimension, and category), then generates a folder tree, main project notes, and a set of reusable templates.
 You can fully customize dimensions and categories in the plugin settings.

 ## Features